aleonnet/RTEF/README.md

 ### Prerequisites

 For the forecaster to work, ensure that you use the appropriate system with all the required dependencies installed.
-This system was tested on a Fedora based Linux distribution using Python 2.7.
+The Real Time Energy Forecaster was tested on a Fedora based Linux distribution using Python 2.7.
 The required dependencies can be found in the includes section of the programs.

 ### Setting up local MQTT broker and subscriber

-Run a local mosquitto broker by entering the following command into a terminal window:
+Start a local mosquitto broker by entering the following command into a terminal window:
 ```
 $ mosquitto
 ```